gurnec/btcrecover/TUTORIAL.md

 When *btcrecover* starts, it's first task is to count all the passwords it's about to try, looking for and recording duplicates for future reference (so that no password is tried twice).
 This duplicate checking can take **a lot** of memory, depending on how many passwords need to be counted.
 If *btcrecover* appears to hang after displaying the `Counting passwords ...` message, or if it outright crashes, try running it again with the `--no-dupchecks` option.
 After this initial counting phase, it doesn't use up much RAM as it searches through passwords.

-You may want to always use the `--no-dupchecks` option when working with MultiBit key files because the duplicate checking saves very little time with MultiBit in most cases.
+You may want to always use the `--no-dupchecks` option when working with MultiBit key files or Electrum wallets because the duplicate checking saves very little time with these in most cases.

 #### CPU ####

 By default, *btcrecover* tries to use as much CPU time as is available and spare.
 You can use the `--threads` option to decrease the number of threads if you'd like to decrease CPU usage.
-Under some circumstances, increasing the `--threads` option a little may improve search performance (usually only with MultiBit).
+Under some circumstances, increasing the `--threads` option a little may improve search performance (usually only with MultiBit or Electrum).

 *btcrecover* places itself in the lowest CPU priority class to minimize disruption to your PC while searching (but for Windows, it can only do this if you've installed the optional pywin32).